fabiospampinato/cash/README.md

 # Cash

 Cash is an absurdly small jQuery alternative for modern browsers (IE10+) that provides jQuery-style syntax for manipulating the DOM.
 Utilizing modern browser features to minimize the codebase, developers can use the familiar chainable methods at a fraction of the file size.
-100% feature parity with jQuery isn't a goal, but cash comes helpfully close, covering most day to day use cases.
+100% feature parity with jQuery isn't a goal, but Cash comes helpfully close, covering most day to day use cases.

 ## Comparison